intel-iot-devkit/joule-code-samples/exploring-cpp/lesson_6_using_crow/README.md

 ./bootstrap && make && make install
 ```

 This should install Cmake for you and allow you to install anything that uses Cmake!
 Now we just need to install Crow.
 Use the following commands to do so.
+Note: the cmake step below can take over 15 minutes so be patient.

 ```bash
 cd